With the days getting longer and the warmer months just around the corner, let’s make a flowy maxi dress to prepare for the fun months ahead!

 How To Add Lace To A Neckline

 Personally, I think a lace neckline adds instant interest to any top and love the wispy detail this lace in particular adds.
-To complete this step you will need some sewing shears, 1/4 yard of stretch lace, and some pins, and a basic sewing machine.
-Below are shoppable Amazon (aff.) links to purchase exactly what I’ll be using (the lace fabric is similiar.
-I used scraps I had lying around.)
+Below are shoppable Amazon (aff.) links to purchase what I’ll be using for this DIY.

 To create the rough, wispy detail on the edge, cut your lace as pictured below.